thelabuzov/100-days-of-code/log.md

 **Thoughts**: I got better and now post coding results every day, today I have developed a CSS Parallax Blend Mode trick.
 I'll use it in the future.

 **Link(s) to work**: [CodePen](https://codepen.io/codlipa/pen/WNZQqgz)

+### Day 98: December 6, 2021

+**Today's Progress**: After a lot of time  created a disproportionate grid using CSS, it turned out to be easier than I thought.
+This is progress anyway.

+**Thoughts**: I wondered when people start to master CSS Grid if they continue to use Flexbox after that.
+I plan to learn both of them at maximum level.

+**Link(s) to work**: [Shopper](https://codlipa.github.io/100-days-of-code/code/098/shopper)

+### Day 99: December 7, 2021

+**Today's Progress**: After fixing old bugs, even more new ones appeared, it took a lot of time to fix them.
+Now code is structured & optimized.

+**Thoughts**: Worried about what will happen after this challenge, hope these days were not in vain and I will study every day.
+It's a great experience.

+**Link(s) to work**: [Shopper](https://codlipa.github.io/100-days-of-code/code/099/shopper)

+### Day 100: December 8, 2021

+**Today's Progress**: Created a dropdown menu for website header, made a transition to login page.
+Summed up this wonderful adventure and celebrated it.

+**Thoughts**: I'm very happy that can communicate with wonderful people who like me, are interested in web development & other tech.
+Thank you for reading.

+**Link(s) to work**: [Shopper](https://codlipa.github.io/100-days-of-code/code/100/shopper)